robinrendle/robinrendle.com/notes/update-day.md

 - Long, one word titles that need to be medium-sized
 - Real long sentences that need to be smallish-sized to fit

-That convinced me that I should just write a whole bunch of hacky JavaScript that detects how many words and letters are in the `h1` and then slap a CSS class on it:
+That convinced me that I should just write a whole bunch of hacky JavaScript that detects how many words and letters are in the `h1` and then slaps a CSS class on it:

 ```javascript
 const title = document.querySelectorAll("#heading")[0];